EnyuPan/TLC-Schedule-Optimization/README.md

 Two aspects of the project were worked on between Fall 2024 and Winter 2025:

-- Analyzing appointment data on WCO, our booking website, using a linear regression model and predicting the demand for tutoring.
-This was implemented by Sebastian in R. Its documentation can be found at `R doc/R documentation.pdf`.
+- Demand prediction: analyzing appointment data on WCO, our booking website, using a linear regression model and predicting the demand for tutoring.
+This was implemented by Sebastian in the file `Demand Prediction\Schedule optim.R`.
+Its documentation can be found at `Demand Prediction\R documentation.pdf`.

-- Implementing and solving the integer program according to the formulation, using the demand data from the first part.
+- Schedule creation: implementing and solving the integer program according to the formulation, using the demand data outputted by the first part.
 The Python script (`main.py`), made by Enyu, implements this integer program and solves it using the `cvxpy` library.

-The R script takes in Data from our booking website and uses it to build a linear regression model to predict the demand.
-It works by taking the data from WCO, which stores by appointment, and then transforms it to be stored by appointment times.
+The demand prediction program takes in data from WCO and uses it to build a linear regression model to predict the demand.
+It works by taking the data from WCO, which stores information by individual appointments, and transforming it to be stored by appointment times.

-The Python script takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.
+The schedule creation Python script takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.

 ## Requirements

-For the R script, you will need the following installed:
+For the *demand prediction* R script (`Demand Prediction\Schedule optim.R`), you will need the following installed:

 * R, an open-source Statistics-based language
-* R-studio, which while not required, is a useful IDE for R, and was used to compile the documentation for the R script (`R doc\R documentation.pdf`)
+* R-studio, which while not required, is a useful IDE for R, and was used to compile the documentation for the R script.

-To run the Python script (`main.py`), you need Python installed, as well as the following libraries:
+To run the *schedule creation* Python script (`main.py`), you need Python installed, as well as the following libraries:

 * numpy
 * pandas